 10869.
 Building construction

 Output.
-Print the minimal cost to make all the buildings look beautiful.
+Print a single integer – the minimum total cost required to make all buildings have the same height.

 Sample input 1